Supervisor training with deliberate practice at Sentio

 Cost: Free Supervisor Training Through Work-Trade

 The DP Supervision Training Program is offered at no cost through a work-trade arrangement.
-Supervisors provide clinical supervision to Sentio Counseling Center trainees in exchange for advanced training, weekly mentoring, CE credits, and DP Coach certification.
+Supervisors provide clinical supervision to Sentio Counseling Center trainees in exchange for advanced training, weekly mentoring, CE credits, and DP Supervisor certification.
 There is no tuition, no application fee, and no hidden cost.
 Most comparable supervisor training programs charge over $2,000 for far fewer hours of instruction and no ongoing mentorship.
 Sentio's model is free because supervision is integral to Sentio's program, and training excellent supervisors directly benefits the quality of care that clients receive.

 Who Leads the Supervisor Training Program